Bio, C.V., & Contact

 A past president of the Society for Humanistic Anthropology, I promote humanistic perspectives on the human condition through my research and publications, and my teaching.
 My research is based on long-term commitments with African and Afro-diasporic communities.
 I started my research career spending many years living with, and writing about, the Beng people in Côte d’Ivoire.
 Although firmly located in the modern world, the Beng have also held tightly and proudly to many indigenous cultural and religious traditions.
 My early work in rural communities in the rain forest especially documented social and religious structures, in a series of articles and in a book rooted in my dissertation, Under the Kapok Tree: Identity and Difference in Beng Thought.
 A later ethnography of Beng childcare practices, The Afterlife Is where We Come from: The Culture of Infancy in West Africa, was listed as the Highly Commended Runner-up for the Amaury Talbot Prize for African Anthropology (Royal Anthropological Institute of Great Britain and Ireland).
 A Portuguese translation appeared in Brazil as Tudo Começa na Outra Vida.

 In a linked pair of fieldwork memoirs co-authored with Philip Graham, I have also narrated the challenges and pleasures of conducting deep ethnography in this setting.
 The first of these memoirs, Parallel Worlds: An Anthropologist and a Writer Encounter Africa, won the Victor Turner Award in Ethnographic Writing (1994) and has been taught at over 200 colleges and universities nationwide and abroad.
 We recently published a sequel, Braided Worlds.
-All royalties from these two books are dedicated to the Beng people, via the Beng Community Fund, a non-governmental organization we co-founded and co-direct.
-Recent projects have funded the repair of the broken water pump that supplies all water to one village (a pump whose repair we had previously funded in 1993), and construction of housing for elementary school teachers in that village.
+All royalties from these two books are dedicated to the Beng people, via the Beng Community Fund (BCF), a non-governmental organization we co-founded and co-direct.

 “Colliding Genres, Collaborating Spouses,” a podcast in which Philip Graham and I discuss the process of writing Parallel Worlds (at the NonFiction Now conference at the University of Iowa, 2005), can be heard here (skip to the 51-minute mark).